zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 # Features
 **Main app:**
-Takes feed from camera and uses a real-time tracking system to isolate the face and feed it into a CNN
+Takes feed from camera and uses a real-time tracking system to isolate the face and feed it into a CNN for classification Runs locally in the browser using NiceGUI interface

 **Training module:**
 Uses transfer learning on the MobileNetV2 model
-Visualizes results using a loss curve and confusion matrix
+Visualizes results using a loss curve and confusion matrix Device-agnostic code (utilizes Cuda if available)

 **Parameter optimization:**
 Uses Bayesian optimization to automatically search for the optimal parameters (learning rate, dropout rate, etc) for the model evaluating it a minimal amount of times
-Saves the state of the experiment every trial, which can be loaded into optimize_params.py for continued searching
+Saves the state of the experiment every trial to a .json file, which can be loaded into optimize_params.py for continued searching
 It is recommended to use a smaller dataset for parameter search in order to save time before applying these parameters to the final model trained on the full dataset

 # Prerequisites